 PHS will be offering a pre-apprenticeship opportunity in conjunction with the Piqua Police Department.
 This pre-apprenticeship program will run concurrent with the Edison State Community College Police Training Program.
+Students are required to have a background check for this class.

-919 BUILDING AND GROUNDS PRE-APPRENTICESHIP GRADES: 11-12 PREREQUISITE: pass 9TH & 10TH grade classes 2 CREDITS
+919 BUILDING AND GROUNDS PRE-APPRENTICESHIP GRADES: 11-12 PREREQUISITE: pass 9TH & 10TH grade classes, must be on an IEP 1 CREDIT

 Students in this program will learn the basic skills needed for building and grounds maintenance.
 Skills include building operations, mechanical operations, daily maintenance, safety equipment use and minor repairs.
 Students are required to work with the maintenance staff for a minimum of 2 periods per day.
 Students entering this program may be eligible to enter an apprenticeship program at Piqua City Schools.
-Students must also take Work Keys in conjunction with this program.
+Students must also take Successbound Capstone, Employability Skills or Life Skills in conjunction with this program.